Inaugural Loudoun Student Environmental Action Showcase

 The purpose of Loudoun SEAS is to amplify youth voice in environmental problem solving by showcasing to a real-world audience how students have meaningfully contributed to environmental stewardship in Loudoun County.

-The highlight of the event will be student-created exhibitions of environmentally-themed projects and ongoing activities.
-Individual students, green/eco-action teams, environmental clubs and youth groups are invited to share their work on reducing waste, conserving energy, improving water quality, preserving natural habitat and other sustainability-minded projects in their schools and communities.
+The highlight of the event will be the 30+ student-created exhibitions of environmentally themed projects and ongoing activities.
+Find out how young people are reducing waste, conserving energy, improving water quality, preserving habitat, and solving eco-challenges.

-In addition, local nonprofits, government agencies, and other Community Partners will be onsite to provide hands-on environmental Science, Technology, Engineering, Arts and Math (STEAM) learning activities and discuss volunteer and career opportunities.
+Our 15 participating community groups will provide hands-on Science, Technology, Engineering, Art, and Math (STEAM) activities and discuss volunteer and career opportunities.
+Come explore!